GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 .. _-L:

 **-L**\ *base*
-    Set the base grid surface for a layer we wish to make prisms for, or give a constant level [0].
+    Give name of the base grid surface for a layer we wish to fill with prisms, or give a constant *z*-level [0].

 .. _-M:

 **-M**\ [**h**]\ [**v**]
     Sets distance units used.
 Append **h** to indicate that both horizontal distances are in km [m], and append **z** to indicate vertical distances are in km [m].
+If selected, we will internally convert any affected distance provided by data input or command line options to meters. **Note**:
+    Any output will retain the original units.

 .. _-N: